urosevic/stock-ticker/readme.txt

 `

 == Changelog ==
-= 3.1 (20180916) =
+= 3.1 (20181122) =
+* Improve: Allow dash in stock symbol
-* Improve: Make Force Fetch to wait between each symbol fetch regarding to the API Tier
+* (20180916) Improve: Make Force Fetch to wait between each symbol fetch regarding to the API Tier
 * Improve: Remove duplicate symbols on settings update
 * Simplify: Merge 3 settings sections to single register_settings
 * Improve: Move routine to extract symbol to fetch to self method `get_symbol_to_fetch()`